AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 ### Rows

-Use the following methods of the {api:anychart.core.gantt.edit.StructureEdit}anychart.core.gantt.edit.StructureEdit{api} class to change the way how rows are colored when they are being dragged by users:
+It is possible to change the way how rows are colored when they are being dragged by users.

+Use the following methods of the {api:anychart.core.gantt.edit.StructureEdit}anychart.core.gantt.edit.StructureEdit{api} class:

 * {api:anychart.core.gantt.edit.StructureEdit#fill}fill(){api} to set the fill of the row
 * {api:anychart.core.gantt.edit.StructureEdit#stroke}stroke(){api} to set the stroke of the row